robmclarty/cred/README.md

   });
 ```

-What happens when you use the above middleware is that *cred* will add an
+What happens when you use the above middleware is that Cred will add an
 attribute to the Express request object called "cred" (you can override this
 with a different name if you like) which will contain two new JSON Web Tokens
 using the payload you defined in your strat.

 These tokens can then be used to gain authorization to other parts of your app
 which can be set up to only accept valid JWTs.
 These tokens can also be stored
 in your front-end apps to be re-used each time they need to make a request to
 your server.
 This is a lot  simpler than using something like Oauth, or managing
 a session store and opening yourself up to the problems associated with cookies